-- 1. Eligible households/ individuals must be individuals/families with incomes below 30% Area Median Income, at risk of becoming homeless and moving into an emergency shelter or a place not meant for human habitation.
-All assisted individuals/families must be evaluated and meet eligibility criteria as outlined at 24 CFR 576.103 Homeless Prevention Component in Interim Rule.
-Participants are eligible if they meet the HUD definition of "at risk of homelessness", or meet the criteria in paragraph 2, 3, or 4 of the homeless definition (see Appendix 1) AND have an annual income below 30% of area median family income.
-The client file must contain source documentation of annual income, including wage statements, tax returns, benefits statements, or bank account statements. - 2.
-If necessary to relocate to another affordable housing unit, security deposits may be paid but must equal no more than 2 months of rent. - 3.
-If necessary, as a component of relocation to affordable housing, moving costs may be allowed on a case-by-case basis as allowed by the ESG Interim Regulation: 24 CFR 576.105.
+Eligible households/ individuals must be individuals/families with incomes below 30% Area Median Income, at risk of becoming homeless and moving into an emergency shelter or a place not meant for human habitation.
+All assisted individuals/families must be evaluated and

+- If necessary to relocate to another affordable housing unit, security deposits may be paid but must equal no more than 2 months of rent. - 3.
+If necessary as a component of relocation to affordable housing, moving costs may be allowed on a case-by-case basis as allowed by the ESG Interim Regulation: 24 CFR 576.105.
 Eligible costs are truck rentals, hiring a moving company, and temporary storage fees for up to 3 months.
-Fees must be reasonable and occur after client intake and before the new move into a more affordable home. - 4.
-If necessary to relocate and obtain new housing for household, last month's rent (of new housing unit) may be paid.
+Fees must be reasonable and occur after client intake and before the new move into a more affordable home. - If necessary to relocate and obtain new housing for household, last month's rent (of new housing unit) may be paid.
 Assistance must not exceed one month's rent.